buddhist-uni/buddhist-uni.github.io/_content/essays/buddhist-nuns-in-burma_lottermoser-friedgard.md

 > The present nuns in Burma had a great period of revival and prosperity during the sasana reforms sponsored by King Mindon, who built the royal city of Mandalay and held the Fifth Buddhist Council...

-The historical and social context for the Theravada nuns of Burma.
+The historical and social context for the Theravāda nuns of Burma.